codedeviate/nrun/README.md

 ```bash
 # > make all
 ```
-This will call all the other targets.
+This will create all the targets.